akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](Goose_Bride-goosemark-cut_small.png)

+---

 ## Chapter 8 — The Breton Offer

-Matilda leaned closer to the King, so that he alone could hear her.
-"A message from Brittany, my lord."

-"Is our daughter in good health?
-What news?"

-The Queen smiled slightly and drew a parchment from inside her sleeve.
+Queen Matilda smiled slightly and drew a parchment from inside her sleeve, permitting herself a little drama.

-"Nay, sire, this concerns Duke Conan's daughter, Agnes; she is fair and of marriageable age.
-They propose a match... with your son Godfrey."
+“My lord, this letter concerns Duke Conan’s daughter, Agnes; she is fair and of marriageable age.
+They propose a match… with your son Godfrey.”

-Henry's eyes narrowed, but he said nothing.
-Godfrey was one of his many sons, but lacked lands, great wealth or powerful allies.
+King Henry’s eyes narrowed, but he said nothing.
+Godfrey was one of his many sons, but lacked lands, great wealth, or powerful allies.
 Men pressed upon such sons, hoping to bend the king through them.

 The Queen turned to face the King fully, seeking reassurance.

-"Is it not a clever move, my lord?
-Why, even old Alain (the Duke's father) gives us his blessing."
+“Is it not a clever move, my lord?
+Why, even old Alain (the Duke’s father) gives us his blessing.”

-Slowly, very slowly, a smile spread across Henry's face; but not a warm smile, rather like that of a man who had just spotted a fox climbing into his henhouse.
+Slowly, very slowly, a smile spread across Henry’s face; but not a warm smile—rather like that of a man who had just spotted a fox climbing into his henhouse.

-"Alain and Conan *both* want my son?"
+“Alain and Conan *both* want my son?
+Is my daughter not enough?
+The House of Cornouaille has grown hungry indeed.”

-He reread the letter, his thumb tracing the wax seal of the House of Cornouaille.
+He reread the letter, his thumb tracing the wax seal.
+Then he set it down.

-The Queen pressed forward, uncertainly.
-“It would reinforce our borders.
-Alain is to retire to a monastery and so wishes to strengthen ties to our house with a second knot.”

-Henry set the parchment down.
-"That is the point.
-Old Alain is fading and so he must look at his son Conan and wonder: is he strong enough to stand alone?
-So he reaches for Godfrey as a second to his son, in case the first should fail.
-It is an ill wind blowing from the south."
+“Old Alain is fading.
+He looks at his son Conan and wonders: is he strong enough to stand alone?
+So he reaches for Godfrey as a second string for his bow, in case the first should fail.
+This wind bodes ill.”

 The Queen frowned.
-"What treachery is found in a knot that only binds us closer as family?"

-Henry laughed his short, sharp bark.
-"Fie, I say!
-Family feeling?
-Nay Madam; my own brother sits in a dungeon for trying to steal my crown."

-He leaned forward.

-"Once Godfrey is there, with Breton lords whispering in his ear—a king's son, a warrior's blood—how long before some start thinking *he* would make a fine duke?
-How long before Conan sees the threat and turns on him?
-Then I must choose: lose my son, or march on Brittany."

-He crumpled the letter.

-"No. If Godfrey is to be a lion, let him grow his claws in my sight.
-Or would you have me send him back to Salisbury Cathedral?
-Here is where he belongs."
+“I see no treachery in it.
+Godfrey has no lands, little beyond your name.
+He prefers a scroll to a sword.
+A Breton marriage would bind them closer to us and give him a place.”

+Henry’s jaw tightened.
+“Therein lies the danger.
+Conan is fickle.
+If trouble comes, he will expect me to march—to shed English blood for his quarrels.
+I have spent the summer in Wales; I will not be drawn into Breton wars.”
+He shook his head.
+“This wind bodes ill.”

-The Queen's voice rose sharply, in a rare display of annoyance with the King.
-"Our son William has Anjou.
-Your daughter Matilda FitzRoy has Brittany.
-Your nephews have lands over the sea.
-Yet what lands has Godfrey, and what name?"
+“You speak ill of family, yet my brother came down from Scotland to support you, as did others.
+Remember too your seed.
+Our son William will have Anjou.
+Your daughter Matilda FitzRoy will have Brittany.
+Even your nephews have lands over the sea.”

-Her voice dropped to a loud whisper.

-"You know what they call him.
-A weak whelp.
-A sad shadow."

-In the shadows near the pillar, Godfrey's face showed nothing.
-He had learned, long ago, he was safer that way.

-Henry raised the queen's cup to his lips before lowering it carefully onto the oak.
-The moment of silence was more terrifying than a shout.

-"A weak whelp," he repeated, his voice a low rasp.
-"A shadow."

-The Queen recoiled.
-"Henry, I meant no slight—"

-"You mean to send him across the sea," Henry cut her off, "where he cannot trouble our William."

-The Queen said nothing.
+The Queen’s voice dropped into a more serious tone, in a rare display of frustration.

+“Some of your barons whisper and call Godfrey *Lack-land's shadow*.
+They will watch to see what becomes of him.”

 Henry stared at her.
-"William is barely ten, and already you fear shadows."
+“William is barely ten, and already you fear shadows.”

-He leaned back and shook his head in disbelief.

-"You speak of Brittany as a sanctuary," he rasped.
-"I see it as a whetstone where an enemy may sharpen their axe.
-Would you place a blade in my rival's hand?
-Pray they do not set it against our William.
-By all means find Godfrey a wife, but keep him nearby."

-The Queen kept quiet and the hall held its breath, until at long last the king broke the silence.

-"My lifeblood is in all my children and they each bring us much joy.
-If my blood is weak, no crown can help the boy.
-If it is royal, no rags can hide it."
+She met his gaze.
+“I fear what whispers may grow in silence, not shadows.”

+Henry leaned back, his expression unreadable.
+After a long moment, he spoke, his voice low.
+“Since when did my queen concern herself so much with whispers?”

+In truth, he knew the answer.
+He turned to the fire, and the hall held its breath.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)

 ## Chapter 9 — The Ledger and the Lion

 Henry stood with his back to the room, a silhouette carved against the roaring central hearth.
+His words to his queen—since when did she concern herself with whispers—were meant as concern for her, even if expressed poorly.
+She was not given to fear; if she heard whispers, they were real.

+He too was concerned.
+Despite many attempts, only eleven-year-old Matilda and ten-year-old William Adelin had survived.
+William was the only legitimate male heir to the crown of England, and if something happened to him—it did not bear thinking about.

+He sighed and for a long moment he did not move.

+He knew what she was not saying: that there were those who whispered the name “Clito” in the dark—his brother’s son, growing in stature and supporters in the French court, a living alternative to his line.
+That the succession was a thread, and threads could be cut.

+*William is barely ten, and already you fear shadows.*

+He thought of his other children.
+His daughters, married well.
+His sons, scattered like seed on stony ground.
+Some he had favoured; others he had ignored.
+Godfrey—quiet, watchful Godfrey—was the one who most reminded him of himself at that age.
+The one who waited.
+The one who had been called a shadow for such a long time.

+*There are those who think my departure for Normandy is an opportunity.
+Enemies who remember the names of Bellême and Clito.
+They will watch to see which way the wind blows.*

+Henry glanced at the barons and knights about the hall, conquered men from Wales, warriors from Scotland, Normandy and England, Settled Danes, Saxons and Jutes.
+Not all were true friends—men who could be relied on.
+For soon he must cross again to Normandy—his father's country and now his. *Too many whisperers.*

-Still stinging from the Queen's comments about his son, the King did not move for a long moment; he seemed to be reading the flames, perhaps seeing the ghosts of his own landless youth in the shifting embers.
+He seemed to be reading the flames, perhaps seeing the ghosts of his own landless youth in the shifting embers.

+“My father—”

-He turned suddenly, his voice not a shout, but a low, resonant vibration that commanded the sudden silence of the hall.
+The King spoke suddenly, his voice low, resonant vibration that commanded the sudden silence of the hall.

 "My father was mocked as the 'Tanner's Grandson' by every noble in Paris.
 Did he wait for their blessing?
 No. He carved his kingdom with a sword.
 We are kings because God willed it, not because nobles permitted it."

 Henry's eyes scanned the far wall, unseeing.
 "I had no lands.
 My father gave me silver and told me to wait.
 I waited while my brothers bled the land dry, and when the moment came, I took what was mine.
 I did not ask for a marriage to buy my way to the throne."

+The hall was still.
+Men who had grumbled over the cost of the Welsh campaign and the “aid” for the Empress’s wedding held their tongues.
+The King was leaving for Normandy in a fortnight, and when a king crossed the water, whispers multiplied.

 The rhetoric was cut short by a dry, rhythmic rustle of parchment being squared up.